top of page

 1. SIZE

 There’s no way of escaping this one, every square metre of a build will cost….every length of timber, every litre of paint, every screw!
-So the best way to manage build costs is to plan efficiently, only include areas you’re likely to use and design to a size which is comfortable without being excessive.
-Getting someone who can plan efficiently and at the same time create a beautiful and inspiring space to live is key to getting the size of the home right, and not design in wasted space.
+So the best way to manage build costs is to plan efficiently, only include areas you’re likely to use and to a size which is comfortable without being excessive.
+Getting someone who can plan efficiently and at the same time create a beautiful and inspiring space is key to getting the size of the home right, and not design in wasted space.

-In our experience most custom homes built from 2022 on tend to fall between $4000-$6000 per/sqm of floor space.
+In our experience most custom homes built, from 2024, tend to fall between $5000-$8000 per/sqm of floor space - however this can vary depending on the below discussed factors.

 (Be wary of anyone that tells you early on that it can be done much cheaper, it is very likely to increase later once real costings come in).